stephwen/ML_RNA-Seq/README.md

 Please note that
 - Some variables may have to be modified in the R scripts (eg. *baseDir*) according to your system configuration.
-- These R scripts rely heavily on external libraries which might be subject to change (especially *TCGAbiolinks*).
+- These R scripts rely heavily on external libraries which might be subject to change (especially *[TCGAbiolinks](https://github.com/BioinformaticsFMRP/TCGAbiolinks)*).
 If that were the case, some errors might occur.

 ### Citation

-**Using supervised learning methods for gene selection in RNA-Seq case-control studies.** Stephane Wenric, Ruhollah Shemirani. *bioRxiv 282780;* doi: https://doi.org/10.1101/282780
+**Wenric S and Shemirani R (2018) Using Supervised Learning Methods for Gene Selection in RNA-Seq Case-Control Studies.** *Front.
+Genet.
+9:297.* doi: [10.3389/fgene.2018.00297](https://doi.org/10.3389/fgene.2018)